awsdocs/aws-opsworks-user-guide/doc_source/workinginstances-custom-ami.md

    1. `sudo rpm -e chef`

-1. For an Ubuntu 16\.04 LTS instance in a Chef 12 stack, do the following\.
+1. For an Ubuntu 16\.04 LTS or 18\.04 LTS instance in a Chef 12 stack, do the following\.

    1. `sudo systemctl stop opsworks-agent`